(Thailand King Cobra)

 Range: All over Thailand and most of Southeast Asia.

-Notes: I’ve seen just one in the wild – and that was last night.
-Well, two.
-One I saw in a park – just the tail.
-I’m guessing it was a 8 meter King – but stats say that’s impossible.
-This was the biggest King in the world I’m guessing.
-It was massive… A very scary site.
 Kings are all over Thailand and can be found anywhere near houses, or really – anywhere.
+But they are not found often.
 They are tremendously strong and smart animals.
 Please give the snake a large space and do not poke it with a stick.
-They are very fast too.
-The baby Kings can kill you too – their venom is every bit as toxic.
-Be careful please…
+They are very fast moving.
+Juvenile king cobras can also kill you.
+Their venom is every bit as toxic as adults.

 Habitat: Like many types of habitat.
 Dense forest near water and open grasslands.
 Love bamboo thickets for a nest.
 Ideal cover is a web of small bamboo growing about a meter high with soft bamboo leaves underneath.
-The King I found last night was up a limestone mountain about 100 meters vertically.
-In Thailand they are often found wherever Rat Snakes might be found since it’s their principle diet.
+The King I found last night was up a limestone mountain around 100 meters elevation.
+In Thailand they are often found wherever rat snakes might be found because they seem to prefer them.

 Active Time?
-The snake is mainly diurnal – found active during the daytime, but also at night.
+The snake is mainly diurnal – found active during the daytime, but can also be active also at night.